Android OS privacy settings: Tight level

 2. Go to the System section;

-6. If the system finds uninstalled updates, tap Install updates.
+4. If the system finds new updates, tap Download and install.

 Turn on Google Play Protect